jplindstrom/p5-autobox-Transform/README.md

 ### Examples of fallback comparisons

-When the first comparison is a tie, the subsequenc ones are used.
+When the first comparison is a tie, the subsequent ones are used.

     # order: list of comparison options (one or an arrayref with many
     # options, per comparison)